 Even when we don't have early entry, we always strive to enter the theme park before the park opens at rope drop.
 During that first hour of park opening, wait times are the shortest they will be all day.

 Staying on-site makes it much easier to make early entry and rope drop (no traffic, parking and trams or buses to worry about).
-Our early entry post has all of the updates!
+Our early entry post has all of the updates including changes as of January 2024!
 For more tips on how to start your day, check out our Disney California Adventure Park Plan and Disneyland Park Plan.

 Guests can start making Lightning Lane selections as soon as they enter a theme park, even if it has not opened yet.
 The Lightning Lane windows are for once the park is officially open.
-While there are no specific hotel guest benefits for using Genie+ at Disneyland, Disneyland hotel guests can more easily access the theme parks in the morning.
-Since all guests have to enter a theme park in order to purchase Genie+ for a ticket (that doesn't already have it included as an add-on) or start making Lightning Lane selections, it's much easier for hotel guests to hop into the park and even hop back out to go to breakfast.
+While there are no specific hotel guest benefits for using Lightning Lane Multi Pass or Single Pass at Disneyland, Disneyland hotel guests can more easily access the theme parks in the morning.
+Since all guests have to enter a theme park to purchase Lightning Lanes for a ticket (that doesn't already have it included as an add-on) or start making Lightning Lane selections, it's much easier for hotel guests to hop into the park and even hop back out to go to breakfast.
 Once a park has been entered, guests can make Lightning Lane reservations from anywhere.

 Preferred Dine Access